Des Visages des Figures

-Des Visages des Figures is an album by French rock band Noir Désir.
+Des Visages des Figures (Faces of Figures) is an album by French rock band Noir Désir.
 It was released in France and other European countries on 11 September 2001.
 It turned out to be the band's last studio effort.

 Noir Désir was officially disbanded in November 2010.

 The group received five Victoires de la Musique award nominations in 2001, winning both Best Rock Album of the Year for Des Visages des Figures and Music Video of the Year for "Le vent nous portera."
-During that event, Bertrand Cantat read out a speech on behalf of the band, addressed to Jean-Marie Messier, then CEO of Vivendi, the group that had recently acquired Noir Désir's record company, Universal, and (according to him) used the band's name and reputation to somehow cover up his disfigurement of french culture for the sake of profit, ending with the phrase "and if we are embarked on the same planet, we definitely are not from the same world", sparking numerous commentaries in the media.
+During that event, Bertrand Cantat read out a speech on behalf of the band, addressed to Jean-Marie Messier, then CEO of Vivendi, the group that had recently acquired Noir Désir's record company, Universal, and (according to him) used the band's name and reputation to somehow cover up his disfigurement of French culture for the sake of profit, ending with the phrase "and if we are embarked on the same planet, we definitely are not from the same world", sparking numerous commentaries in the media.

 In 2010 the French edition of Rolling Stone magazine named this album the 60th greatest French rock album (out of 100).

 All music was composed by Noir Désir, where not otherwise specified.
 Lyrics are by Bertrand Cantat, where not otherwise specified.
 Manu Chao plays the guitar in "Le vent nous portera", among numerous musicians participating in the album.